po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   element.innerHTML = songSnippet;
   ```

-  * 🔑  We use the `${}` syntax to reference the music object and the variables within it in our template string.
-That template string eventually gets added to the DOM as pure HTML
+  * 🔑  We use the `${}` syntax to reference the music object and the variables within it in the template string.
+That template string eventually gets added to the DOM as pure HTML.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):